Here are the must-see exhibitions in London to get your culture fix this spring

 Tate Modern

 Leigh Bowery’s short but extraordinary life left a distinct, undeniable mark on the art world and beyond.
-Now, this eclectic and immersive exhibition is a rare chance to experience many of Bowery’s ‘Looks’ alongside his collaborations with other artists while providing fresh insight into the create scenes in London, New York and beyond.
+Now, this eclectic and immersive exhibition is a rare chance to experience many of Bowery’s ‘looks’ alongside his collaborations with other artists while providing fresh insight into the creative scenes in London, New York and beyond.
 Step inside Bowery’s dynamic creative world that blurred the lines between art and life.

 Book tickets